Instant Indian Carrot Pickle / Gajar Ka Achar

-Today I am going to share one of my new family favourite pickle – carrot – chilli pickle.
+Today I am going to share instant carrot chilli pickle.
+One of my new family favourite pickle.
 This one is almost instant pickle that you can start eating right away, requires no ageing or maturation time.

 Mom used to make this pickle with red carrots and cauliflowers with sliced gingers and whole green chillies.
 Keeping the essence same, I took some liberty to suit the needs of my busy life.

 This instant carrot pickle can be made two ways – by blanching the carrots or by quick frying the carrots in spices and hot oil.
-You can also make this pickle with raw carrots, that is without blaching or frying.
-In that case, you need to let the carrot pickle mature for atleast a week, before opening it.
+You can also make this pickle with raw carrots, that is without blanching or frying.
+In that case, you need to let the carrot pickle mature for at least a week, before opening it.

 I start with washing and peeling the carrots in clean water, followed by cutting them into baton size pieces.
 Then blanching the carrots in water and then again let them dry till all the moisture is gone.